 Here are some email greetings you can use:

-The BLUF method, Bottom Line Up Front, is how military personnel communicate.
+Take inspiration from the BLUF method (Bottom Line Up Front), which is how military personnel communicate.

 Very few people will thoroughly read a 2,000-word introduction email.
 In the best-case scenario, they might skim over it, but depending on how busy they are, they might not even have the time to do that.
 Writing a concise email demonstrates your respect for their time.